theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidEntities/README.md

 for laminar and fully turbulent profiles are taken care of; no need to recalculate the dimensionless correlation between Re and Be.

+Now we should note that we need not spend too much effort here trying to find the appropriate ways to weight out density since the density of the fluid doesn't change by more than 10% from 20C to 120C, this is dowtherm i'm talking about.

+Liquid phase flows in general do not change density too much.
+So no matter how accurately i weigh the average densities, it won't yield as much bang for buck as when i spend effort elsewhere.

+Nevertheless, here's what i have.

 What remains is now for us to find out how to weigh $\rho_{series}$ in order to find an average.